anilkmirge/spring-micro-beer-service/README.md

-# Spring Beer Service
+# Beer Microservice Service

-Spring Boot Microservice Example
+This microservice is responsible for handling all the back end services.